Frequently Asked Questions (FAQ)

 How much does it cost?

 Being a basic club member will cost you nothing.
 Our club is free to join and run with.
 If you choose to become an affiliated athlete with England Athletics this can be organised through the club and EA do make a modest charge for that.
-The club charges a small administration charge to process your application if you apply.
 Club vests and Tee shirts are available to order and these must be purchased, although we do try to make the cost affordable.
 In any case, these are not compulsory so you don’t have to buy if you don’t wish to.